Characterization of eventually periodic modules in the singularity categories: Main result

+We now characterize the existence of invertible homogeneous elements in Tate cohomology rings in terms of projective resolutions.
+Notice that $\Omega_R$ denotes the loop space functor in the following theorem.

-\begin{theo} Let $R$ be a left artin ring.
-Then the following conditions are equivalent for a finitely generated $R$-module $M$. \begin{enumerate} \item $M$ is eventually periodic. \item The projective dimension of $M$ is infinite, and the Tate cohomology ring of $M$ has an invertible homogeneous element of positive degree. \end{enumerate} In this case, there exists an invertible homogeneous element in the Tate cohomology ring of $M$ whose degree equals the period of some periodic syzygy $\Omega_R^{n}(M)$ with $n \geq 0$. \end{theo}
+\begin{theo} Let $R$ be a left Noetherian ring, and let $p > 0$ be an integer.
+Then the following conditions are equivalent for a finitely generated $R$-module $M$. \begin{enumerate} \item There exists an integer $n \geq 0$ such that $\Omega_R^{n+p}(M) \cong \Omega_R^{n}(M)$ in $R\smod$. \item The Tate cohomology ring $\hExt_{R}^{\bullet}(M, M)$ has an invertible homogeneous element of degree $p$. \end{enumerate} \end{theo}